astutus/olimp.run/src/content/post/marcus-aurelius/book11.md

 hidden: false
 ---

 Book XI didn’t introduce radically new ideas, but it brought refinement — particularly on the themes of judgment, mercy, and inward clarity.
-The soul of this chapter rests in **point 18**, where Marcus lays out a sequence of inner commitments — and especially the ninth of them:
+The soul of this chapter rests in **point 18**, where Marcus lays out a sequence of inner commitments — and especially the tenth of them:

 > *“It is madness to expect that bad people should not do bad things.”*